1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Frequently Asked Questions

-What is the procedure for a capsule endoscopy?
+What is a capsule endoscopy used for?

-What happens after a capsule endoscopy?
+What is the follow-up after a capsule endoscopy?

-What are the advantages of capsule endoscopy?
+What are the benefits of capsule endoscopy?

 We can help